On positivity of principal minors of bivariate Bezier collocation matrix: Main results

-Note that the matrix $M_\Gamma$ is not symmetric.
-The determinant of $M_\Gamma$ is independent of the ordering of elements of $\Gamma$ as long as the same ordering for rows and columns is used.
+The determinant of $M_\Gamma$ is independent of the ordering of elements of $\Gamma$ since the same ordering for rows and columns of $M_\Gamma$ is used.
 It is common to use the counter-lexicographical ordering $\succ_{\textrm{c-lex}}$,